-ST72F62 FLASH devices are shipped to customers with a default content (FFh).
+ST72F62 FLASH devices are shipped to customers with a default content (FFh), while FASTROM factory coded parts contain the code supplied by the customer.
 This implies that FLASH devices have to be configured by the customer using the Option Byte while the ROM devices are factory-configured.